Help & support

 When you know your score, it can help you make smarter financial decisions.

-Rest assured, when you check your score with us, it's a 'soft' enquiry (see below) – so your score won't be affected simply by checking.
+Rest assured, when you access your credit score through a credit reporting body, it's a 'soft' enquiry (see below) – so your score won't be affected simply by checking.

 A hard enquiry is when a lender checks your credit file before approving you for a loan (like a mortgage, car loan or credit card).